-Note 8-Pledged revenues
+Note 9-Pledged revenues

 The NCTA has pledged, as security for revenue bonds, net revenues from the operation of the Triangle Expressway System and the Monroe Connector System.
-On July 29, 2009, the NCTA issued Triangle Expressway System State Annual Appropriation Revenue Bonds (\$352,675) and Triangle Expressway System Senior Lien Revenue Bonds (\$270,083).
-In October 2010, the NCTA issued Monroe Connector System Senior Lien Revenue Bonds (\$233,920).
-In November 2011, the NCTA issued Monroe Connector System Senior Lien Revenue Bonds (\$10,000) and State Annual Appropriation Revenue Bonds (\$214,505).
-In December 2011, the NCTA issued Monroe Connector System GARVEE bonds (\$145,535).
+In July 2009, the NCTA issued Triangle Expressway System State Annual Appropriation Revenue Bonds (\$352,675) and Triangle Expressway System Senior Lien Revenue Bonds (\$270,083).
+In October 2010, the NCTA issued Monroe Connector System State Annual Appropriation Revenue Bonds (\$233,920).
+In November 2011, the NCTA issued State Annual Appropriation Revenue Bonds (\$214,505).
+In January 2017, the NCTA issued Monroe Expressway Toll Revenue Bonds (\$137,052).
+In March 2017, the NCTA issued Triangle Expressway System Senior Lien Turnpike Revenue Refunding Bonds (\$200,515).
 For the Senior Lien Revenue Bonds, specific revenues pledged consist of toll revenues and all other income derived from the operation of the Triangle Expressway System.
 For the State Annual Appropriation Revenue Bonds, specific revenues pledged consist of federal interest subsidy payments and investment income.
-For the GARVEE bonds, the NCTA has pledged future federal transportation revenues.
-Such federal transportation revenues consist of amounts derived from the National Highway System and other federal surface transportation programs pursuant to Title 23 of the United States Code.
-Annual principal and interest requirements on the GARVEE bonds of the NCTA are expected to require less than 13% of such federal transportation revenues.

 The NCTA has elected to treat the State Annual Appropriation Revenue Bonds as "Build America Bonds" for purposes of the American Recovery and Reinvestment Act of 2009 and to receive a cash subsidy from the United States Treasury equal to 35% of the interest payable on these bonds.
-As part of the 2016 Federal Budget, the payments received during the year ended June 30, 2016 were reduced by 6.8%.
-As part of the 2015 Federal Budget, the payments received during the year ended June 30, 2015 were reduced by 6.9%
+As part of the 2017 Federal Budget, the payments received during the year ended June 30, 2017, were reduced by 6.9%.
+As part of the 2016 Federal Budget, the payments received during the year ended June 30, 2016, were reduced by 6.8%.

-Proceeds from the bonds are being used to pay the costs of land acquisition, design, construction, and equipping of the Triangle Expressway System, a 19-mile toll road facility built in Durham and Wake counties that was fully opened in January 2013.
+Proceeds from the bonds are being used to pay the costs of land acquisition, design, construction, and equipping of the Triangle Expressway System, a 19-mile toll road facility built in Durham and Wake counties that were fully opened in January 2013.
 Additionally, proceeds from the bonds are being used to pay the costs of design, construction, and equipping of the Monroe Connector System, a 19.7-mile toll road facility to be built in Mecklenburg and Union counties.
-The total principal and interest remaining to be paid on the bonds is \$2,175,427 payable through fiscal year 2041 (final maturity date).
-For year ended June 30, 2016, principal and interest paid, and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds and investment revenues) were \$69,528, and \$66,796, respectively.
-For year ended June 30, 2015, principal and interest paid, and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds and investment revenues) were \$81,631, and \$53,063, respectively.
+The total principal and interest remaining to be paid on the bonds is \$2,223,323 payable through fiscal year 2057 (final maturity date).
+For year ended June 30, 2017, principal and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds, and investment revenues) were \$67,138, and \$58,787, respectively.
+For year ended June 30, 2016, principal and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds, and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds, and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds, and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds and interest paid and available revenues (toll revenues, fees, federal interest subsidy, federal transportation funds and interest paid and available revenues) were \$69,528, and \$66,796, respectively.

-Note 9-Retirement plans
+Note 10-Retirement plans

-Retirement Plans - Each permanent full-time employee, as a condition of employment, is a member of the Teachers' and State Employees' Retirement System ("TSERS").
+Retirement Plans - Each permanent full-time employee, as a condition of employment, is a member of the TSERS.
 TSERS is a cost-sharing multiple-employer defined benefit pension plan administered by the North Carolina State Treasurer.